 HOW TO TELL IF YOUR DOG HAS BLOATED

 Radiograph showing typical gas distention of the stomach in a case of bloat

 The hallmark presentation of bloat is a sudden onset of abdominal distention, distress, anxiety and pain (panting, guarding the belly, anguished facial expression), and multiple attempts at vomiting which are frequently unproductive.
 Not every dog will have a classic appearance and some dogs will not have obvious abdominal distention because of their body configuration.
 If you are not sure, it is best to err on the side of caution and rush your dog to the veterinarian IMMEDIATELY.

+Classically, the dog is distressed, making multiple vomit attempts, and the upper abdomen is hard and distended from the gas within, though in a well-muscled or overweight dog, the distention may not be obvious.
 There are other potential emergencies (sudden abdominal bleeding from a ruptured tumor, for example) which might have a similar presentation so radiographs may be needed to determine what has happened.
 The image above shows the enormously distended stomach nearly upside down and shows what is often called the "double bubble" sign where the stomach is divided into two gas-filled sections suggesting the twist (volvulus) that makes the emergency so dire.

 WHAT HAS TO BE DONE

 There are several steps to saving a bloated dog’s life.
 Part of the problem is that all steps should be done at the same time and as quickly as possible.